asfoury/projmag/summaries/sprint9.md

 ## Kaourintin (Scrum Master)
 I finished the section part, the favorite feature.
 I started thinking on how to implement properly local video storing and think that it is a separate task that requires time.
 I reviewed two pull requests.
-I did not start looking at an AR API.
+An interesting AR API on android studio looks to be quickstart, i've started following their tutorials

 ## Paul